Macquarie Island Station: Communications

 The radiocommunications station has callsign "VJM" and conducts a nightly HF radio schedule with the field huts on 3023 kHz (time varies depending on season and staff preferences).
 Communications with Australia are conducted using the ANARESAT Earth station facility which utilises the Intelsat Pacific Ocean satellite.
 Inmarsat and Iridium Communications portable units are used as a backup.
 A network of VHF radio repeaters is utilised with handheld transceivers by bushwalkers on the island.
 The base has an Internet Protocol network for local PC and VoIP equipment.

 History

 The station was opened in 1911 by Douglas Mawson as his party established a base to relay radio messages from Antarctica to Hobart, Tasmania.
 From 1948 the Australian National Antarctic Research Expeditions used the base for scientific purposes.
 Permanent Daylight-Saving Time was established for stationed personnel in 1948, which was later changed to Summer DST in April 2024 with the addition of a permanent human population on Macquarie Island.

+In 2016 the government planned to close the station on Macquarie Island due to costs and safety issues but this decision was reversed.
+In 2021 the government provided $50 million to renovate the station.
+In 2024 the government offered $371 million to build a new facility.

+The Russell Review investigated claims of sexual harassment and bullying in 2023 with a further release in 2026.

+In August 2026, the Australian Antarctic Division announced that they would be withdrawing all personnel from the station, because the expected arrival of the H5N1 bird flu virus was forecast to lead to mass mortality in the colony of 2,500 elephant seals adjacent to the base.
+The withdrawal of 24 personnel from Macquarie Island was to avoid the predicted psychological effects of living for an extended period within a mass mortality event.
+The planned rebuild of the Macquarie station would be delayed.

+Concerns regarding H5N1 on Macquarie Island are linked to a preprint publication, which used drones to look at southern elephant seals on another subantartic island, Heard Island.
+The study on Heard Island did not involve necropsies to assess cause of death.
+It is normal for 34.4% of seal pups to die in the first year.